6point6/dmarc_checker/README.md

 - [UK Government](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/842955/List_of_gov.uk_domain_names_as_at_28_Oct_2019.csv/preview)
 - [USA Government](https://github.com/cisagov/dotgov-data)
 - [Majestic Top 1 Million](https://blog.majestic.com/development/majestic-million-csv-daily)

-The repository contains a parse list of the above domains and their results from DMARC Checker.
-**Note** the data was current as of 26/04/2020.

 ### Notes
 Some DMARC records specify CNAME domains.
 We list these records with CNAME entries but DO NOT recursively check the CNAME tree.